 What is the Great Wall of China Made of?

-What is Great Wall of China made of?
-It was mainly built of earth, stone, wood and tiles.
+The Great Wall of China, an ancient architectural wonder of the world, was built over 10 dynasties for more than 2000 years to protect the Chinese Empire in the middle land from northern invaders.
+So, what is the Great Wall of China made of?
+A quick answer -- it was mainly built of earth, stone, wood and tiles.
 However, as the Wall was constructed over different periods and regions of China, the materials used varied as well.

 The amount of soil and stone required for the Wall was very large and was usually taken from local sources.
 In steep mountainous areas, for example, stones were taken from the hills and paved with them.
 In the loess areas of the plains, soil was taken locally and compacted with earth.
-In deserts, reeds or red willow branches were layered with sand layer by layer.
+In deserts, reeds or red willow branches were layered with sand layer by layer.1. plate-built rammed earth walls;

 2. adobe walls;